 The Health Law Concentration Program uses resources of the School of Law, the Jerry S. Rawls College of Business, and the Texas Tech University Health Sciences Center to offer a rich and varied curriculum.
-Lubbock's status as a hub for health care in a large region means that many opportunities exist for externships in different kinds of health law settings.
-Students must complete designated courses, an externship, and directed research at a high level of performance to satisfy the concentration Requirements.
-For Information, visit www.law.ttu.edu/acp/academics/concentrations/health/.
+Lubbock's status as the regional hub for health care for a large region means that many opportunities exist for externships in different kinds of health law settings.
+Students must complete designated courses, an externship, and directed research at a high level of performance to satisfy the concentration requirements.
+Visit www.law.ttu.edu/acp/academics/concentrations/ health for more information.